MCAT Practice Test

 On this page:

-MCAT Practice Questions
+MCAT Practice Tests by Subject

 There are four sections on the MCAT.
 The first three sections contain 59 questions, while the fourth section contains only 53.